Request A Consultation

 TVT Sling Removal

 This form of mesh can be removed in a small section or completely removed.
-The removal process involves a combined vaginal and abdominal procedure.
+The mesh excision process involves a combined vaginal and abdominal procedure.
 Through the vaginal incision, the mesh is identified, separated into small sections, and carefully removed from the tissue of the urethra and areas as far back as the pubic bone.
 Through the abdominal incisions, the mesh behind the pubic bone is accessed and skillfully removed.
 Mesh removal behind the pubic bone requires a hospital stay of one or two nights.

 TOT Sling Removal